General Data Protection Regulations (GDPR) Policy

 Data Recording and Storage

 FPA has database/spreadsheets holding basic information about clients, employees and volunteers.
 This is back-up by an external hard drive.
-Names and Contact numbers are also kept in a password protected phone and registration forms in the class folders.
+Names and Contact numbers are also kept in a password protected phone and registration forms on a protected cloud server.

 FPA will regularly review its procedures for ensuring that its records remain accurate and consistent and, in particular:

 - The database system is reviewed and re-designed, where necessary, to encourage and facilitate the entry of accurate data.

 - Data on any individual will be held in as few places as necessary, and all employees and volunteers will be discouraged from establishing unnecessary additional data sets.

 - Effective procedures are in place so that all relevant systems are updated when information about any individual changes.